sebakocz/parroting-parrot/README.md

 List of usable commands.
 Case sensitive.

 ### !top10
-Show a list of the top10 cards from current voting week.
+Shows a list of the top10 cards from current voting week.
 ### !updates
-Show a list of updates from current voting week.
+Shows a list of updates from current voting week.
 ### !submit card_link "optional card text, default is empty" [submit type, default is [Card]]
 Submits a card to the subreddit.
 ### !art card_link
 Returns the full image used for the card art.
 ### !artToCard
 Creates an empty card.
 (Attach an image to the same message.)
+### !parrot
+Repeats the sentence.
 ### !coinflip
 Flips a coin.
 Returns either 'Tails' or 'Head'.
 ### !github
-Show Parrot's code.
+Shows Parrot's code.

 ## Fetcher
 You can fetch heroes and cards from Collective as well as other card games.
 Names don't have to be accurate and the fetcher will try to find something relating.